 2. Apps for health-conscious individuals who want to monitor their lifestyle

-WellRight is an app that focuses on setting goals and monitoring progress for followers of the WellRight wellness program; in this case, risk assessment is just a bonus.
-People who are fond of fitness and wellness programmes appreciate clearly stated goals and illustrative diagrams that show their achievements.
+WellRight is an app for followers of the WellRight wellness program that focuses on setting wellness-related goals and monitoring progress.
+With this app, risk assessment is just a bonus.
+People who are fond of fitness and wellness programs appreciate clear goals and illustrative diagrams that show their achievements.

-There are various types of software available to estimate health risks associated with environmental factors.
+There are HSE (Health, Safety, and Environment) apps for the identification of potential health risks associated with environmental factors.

-For instance, E-FAST (Exposure and Fate Assessment Screening Tool) provides screening-level estimates of the concentrations of chemicals released to air, surface water, landfills.
-These data are used to estimate how hazardous a particular environment is.
+For instance, the E-FAST (Exposure and Fate Assessment Screening Tool) provides screening-level estimates of the concentrations of chemicals in the air, surface water, and landfills.
+This data is used to estimate how hazardous the environment is.

-The Security Risk Assessment Survey mobile app is a safety management tool that can be customized according to specific business requirements to conduct risk assessment at construction sites or office buildings.
-Managers can benefit from using the app to identify existing safety issues and improve the work environment so that it meets standards required by the Occupational Safety and Health Administration.
+The Security Risk Assessment Survey mobile app is an inspection software tool that can be customized according to specific business requirements to manage risk assessments at construction sites or in office buildings.
+Managers can use this HSE risk management app to identify safety issues and improve the work environment so it meets standards required by the Occupational Safety and Health Administration.

 What are the challenges of developing and promoting a health risk assessment app?

-1. Creating a proprietary algorithm or acquiring a third-party algorithm that assesses health risks for a particular group of users.
+1. Creating a proprietary algorithm or acquiring a third-party algorithm that assesses health risks for a group of users

-Health risk assessment requires access to statistical data and calculating probabilities.
+Assessing health risks requires access to statistical data and probabilities.
 Often, health risk assessment apps are designed based on existing medical guidelines from authoritative healthcare institutions.

-For example, somebody who wants to develop a heart disease risk assessment tool can use the SCORE risk charts as a reference.
-SCORE stands for Systemic Coronary Risk Evaluation – a set of charts that show various risk levels for people based on their gender, age, smoking status and total cholesterol level.
+For example, if you wanted to develop a heart disease risk assessment tool you could use the SCORE risk charts as a reference.
+SCORE, which stands for Systemic Coronary Risk Evaluation, is a set of charts that show risk levels based on gender, age, smoking habits, and cholesterol level.

-There’s a reason why a lot of risk assessment tools are merely pages embedded in a larger medical website.
-Very often, risk assessment tools designed for clinicians look like boring one-page questionnaires with a lot of complicated medical vocabulary.
-A mobile risk assessment app created in this style will almost certainly fail, since nobody’s going to come back to retake the same test again.
+There’s a reason why a lot of risk assessment solutions are merely part of larger medical websites.
+Often, risk assessment tools designed for clinicians look like boring one-page questionnaires with a lot of complicated medical vocabulary.
+A mobile risk assessment app created in this style will almost certainly fail, since nobody’s going to come back to retake the same test.

-3. Getting a risk assessment app approved by medical institutions or the FDA.
+3. Determining if a risk assessment app must be approved by the FDA or comply with HIPAA

-Any app that is meant to be used in clinical settings or that can be used by patients in place of an actual visit to the doctor is a potential legal liability.
-Apps that can be used for complex calculations in the medical field are seen by the FDA as “medical devices,” and have to be submitted for FDA approval prior to their release.
-So before starting to develop this type of app, you should consult with FDA guidelines for mobile medical applications.
+Any app that’s meant to be used in clinical settings or that can be used by patients in place of an actual visit to the doctor is a potential legal liability.
+Apps that can be used for complex calculations in the medical field are seen by the FDA as “medical devices” and have to be submitted for FDA approval prior to their release.
+So before starting to develop this type of app, you should consult FDA guidelines for mobile medical applications.

 Health risk assessment apps can be developed as standalone mobile applications or as web apps that are part of a larger health portal or website.
-Either way, risk assessment software serves as a valuable connection between doctors and patients, helping health-conscious users keep up with the latest medical recommendations and make informed lifestyle decisions that affect their health and wellbeing.
+Either way, such health and safety app development, offers a valuable connection between doctors and patients.
+This type of mhealth apps helps health-conscious users keep up with the latest medical recommendations and make informed lifestyle decisions that affect their health and wellbeing.